 The numerous issues with lead paint, toxic dog food and other Chinese-made products have led to calls for the Chinese government to better regulate manufacturers.
 China has started cracking down on some flagrant violators, but tight regulation is difficult in a country with more than one billion people and thousands of manufacturers, some of whom disappear one day only to reappear later under a different name or in a different location.

 In the U.S., consumer rights advocates and politicians called for more funding for the Consumer Products Safety Commission and stricter standards for imports.
 Concerns were also raised that the CPSC is understaffed.
 However, in August 2007, the New York Times reported that the CPSC was working with manufacturers to institute stricter testing guidelines.

-For more information about product recalls and lead paint, and to see lists of recalled products, please check out the links on the next page.
+For more information about product recalls and lead paint, and to see lists of recalled products, please check out the links below.

 - "1 Million Chinese-Made Cribs Recalled."
 Associated Press.
 CBS News.
 Sept.
 21, 2007. http://www.cbsnews.com/stories/2007/09/21/health/main3285775.shtml

 - Barboza, David.
 "Problems Go Beyond Lead Paint, Study Says."
 New York Times.
 Sept.
 11, 2007. http://www.nytimes.com/2007/09/11/business/worldbusiness/11paint.html

 - Beam, Christopher.
 "How does toy safety testing work?"
 Slate.
 June 20, 2007. http://www.slate.com/id/2168765/